AdobeDocs/experience-manager-65.en/help/forms/using/create-interactive-communication.md

     * **[!UICONTROL Interactive Communication Web Template]**: Browse and select the web template.
     * **[!UICONTROL Theme]** and **[!UICONTROL Select Theme]**: Browse and select the theme to style the web channel of the Interactive Communication.
 For more information, see [Themes in AEM Forms](/help/forms/using/themes.md).

     * **[!UICONTROL Use Print As Master for Web Channel]**: Select this option to create the web channel in sync with the print channel.
-Using print channel as master for web channel ensures the content and data binding of the web channel is derived from the print channel and the changes made in the print channel are reflected in the web channel when you tap Synchronize.
+Using print channel as master for web channel ensures the content and data binding of the web channel is derived from the print channel and the changes made in the print channel are reflected in the web channel when you select Synchronize.
 The authors are, however, allowed to break the inheritance for specific components in the web channel, as required.
 For more information, see [Synchronize Web channel with Print channel](../../forms/using/create-interactive-communication.md#synchronize).
       If you select the **[!UICONTROL Use Print As Master for Web Channel]** option, you can select any of the following modes to generate Web channel:

         * **[!UICONTROL Auto layout]**: Select this mode to automatically generate placeholders, content, and data binding for Web channel from Print channel.